 The Moringa tree goes by many names, including the Ben Oil Tree and the Drumstick Tree, but we’re sticking with its scientific name, Moringa Oleifera.
-Now known to be one of the most nutrient-dense plants available, the supplement is a powerful superfood.
+Now known to be one of the most nutrient-dense plants available, which contains all essential amino acids found in nature that are the building blocks of the human body.
 Available in various forms, including dried and in the form of a tea or oil, there are a number of ways you can enjoy its benefits.
-While Moringa is not yet as commonly available as health foods like Matcha, Goji berries, or even Green tea, its reputation is growing.
+While Moringa is now becoming more widely available as health foods like Matcha, Goji berries, or even Green tea, its reputation is growing.
+There are now numerous documented health benefits of Moringa.

 Dubbed the ‘Miracle Tree’ in some Indian communities, Moringa is a powerhouse of nutrients, vitamins and amino acids.
 This superfood boasts high levels of protein, vitamin A and vitamin C.